top of page

 Whole Body Cryotherapy is very controllable, precise, and adjustable for someone’s needs.
 Not to mention, Cryotherapy is more enjoyable than any type of whole-body cold therapy and it can be performed more than once per day.

 Ice baths are impossible to regulate, as there are many factors that can fluctuate throughout the entire process.
 There is no way to accurately control the temperature of an ice bath for the length of time that is needed for it to be effective, therefore utilizing the proper temperature for your body composition and the symptoms you are treating is impossible.
 Ice baths can overexpose portions or the entire body to dangerous situations since there is not an accurate way to monitor and maintain the best temperature or the effects it has on the body systems, and the internal body responses.
-Since ice baths involve water and ice on the skin, the cold penetrates the skin much differently than cold nitrogen vapor, so the warmup process takes longer, and internal healing process can potentially be less effective.
+Since ice baths involve water and ice on the skin, the cold penetrates the skin much differently than cold nitrogen vapor, so the warm up process takes longer, and internal healing process can potentially be less effective.

 QUESTIONS TO KEEP IN MIND WHEN TAKING AN ICE BATH